Anan2564/e-portfolio-1-Artificial-Intelligence/README.md

 https://doi.org/10.3389/fdgth.2025.1614105
 Summary:
 Hofmann (2025) reviews how bias in AI systems shows up in three main forms — bias in the input data, bias built into the system, and bias in how it's applied — and argues some of these biases can't fully be eliminated, so transparency about what remains unresolved matters as much as trying to fix it.
-This connects directly to the "where does the data come from, is it biased?" ethical questions from your Week 2 slides on Machine Learning.
+This connects directly to the "where does the data come from, is it biased?" ethical questions from  Week 2 slides on Machine Learning.
 Citation: Hofmann, B 2025, 'Biases in AI: acknowledging and addressing the inevitable ethical issues', Frontiers in Digital Health, vol. 7, article 1614105.
 DOI:

 Justification:
 I chose it because AI bias can be a problem rooted in data, system design or the use of technology.
 However, I also noticed that some bias may never be completely eliminated which means the developer should plainly communicate areas where limitations remain.
 This ties into the Week 2 lecture regarding biased data and responsible ML (Hofmann, 2025).